Tambua-WomenInTech-Blog/womenintechblog/README.md

     This will build the Docker image locally and run it
 * Navigate to [localhost:8090](localhosst:8090) on your browser to view your changes

 > One caveat is that you will not have hot reloading.
-To make new changes, exit from the container `Ctrl+C`, make you changes
+To make new changes, exit from the container `Ctrl+C`, make your changes
     and rebuild again.